 Outlook and conclusions

-Hong Kong prides itself on maintaining a simple tax system with a low effective tax rate, a principle that was enshrined in the Basic Law,28 the quasi-constitutional document governing the operation of the Hong Kong Special Administrative Region.
+Hong Kong prides itself on maintaining a simple tax system with a low effective tax rate, a principle that was enshrined in the Basic Law,30 the quasi-constitutional document governing the operation of Hong Kong.
 In general, the government continues to satisfy this objective, but the system's complexity has increased significantly in recent years, largely as a result of international pressure.
 Tax treaties, once unknown to Hong Kong, have become part of the tax landscape and, while providing some taxpayers with additional certainty, have introduced additional complications.
-Similarly, concepts such as transfer pricing and exchange of information were once unknown, but have now become part of domestic law.
+Similarly, concepts such as transfer pricing and exchange of information were once unknown but have now become part of domestic law.

 1 Steven Sieker is a partner and Wenwen Chai is an associate at Baker McKenzie.

 4 Inland Revenue Ordinance (Chapter 112 of the laws of Hong Kong).